What Is a Heart Defect?

 It also can help to look for local and online support groups.
 This can connect you to other families who can share what works for them.

 What Else Should I Know?

 As kids get older, it's important to help them learn how to take charge of their medical care.
 A younger teen could fill a prescription or schedule an appointment.
-Older teens should understand health insurance coverage and know how to access their medical records.
+Older teens should know their heart diagnosis, and what surgery or procedures they have had.
+As they get older, they should understand health insurance coverage and know how to access their medical records.

 Help an older teen move from a pediatric cardiologist to one who cares for adults.
-He or she should play an active role in choosing the new doctor.
+The cardiologist should play an active role in choosing the new doctor.
 Encourage your child to make appointments, ask questions and take notes, and set aside time to speak with the doctor alone.

 To prepare for adulthood and manage their health care, teens should know:

 - about their heart condition

 - the names of all medicines, their dosages and when to take them, common side effects, and interactions with other medicines

 - if they have allergies to food or medicine